leveris133t/API-docs/onboarding/onboarding.md

 These steps can include:
 * **Forms** to capture textual information from the user.
 This can include personal details, contact details, passwords etc.
-* **Authentication verification** where contact details and some biometrics are verified
+* **Contact detail verification** where email and phone numbers are verified
-* **Product applications** which are used to create products on behalf of the user
+* **Product applications** which can either create products on behalf of the user or let users to select products for themselves
 * **Other custom steps** which are used for more specific functionality e.g. KYC and AML processes

 The exact step types are described in the `currentStepDefinition.stepType` attribute of the `/processes/{idProcess}` endpoint in the [Onboarding - public API](mw-gen-user-activation-ib/user-activation-public-ib/latest/) documentation.

-The **front-end application** must to follow the *`Process definition`* in order to complete the onboarding.
+The **consumer application** must to follow the *`Process definition`* in order to complete the onboarding.

-The *`Process definition`* can also depend on the type of **front-end application** (web or mobile) that the onboarding is started from.
+The *`Process definition`* can also depend on the type of **consumer application** (web or mobile) that the onboarding is started from.

 ### Starting the onboarding process

+The calls below should be made via the [Onboarding - public API](mw-gen-user-activation-ib/user-activation-public-ib/latest/).

-1. Call `/processes/!startProcess` in the [Onboarding - public API](mw-gen-user-activation-ib/user-activation-public-ib/latest/) to create a new onboarding process.
+1. Call `/public/processes/!startProcess` to create a new onboarding process.
 This will return the id of the new process
-2. Call `/processes/{idProcess}` in the [Onboarding - public API](mw-gen-user-activation-ib/user-activation-public-ib/latest/) to get the full details of the current onboarding step
+2. Call `/public/processes/{idProcess}` to get the full details of the current onboarding step
-3. Optionally call `/process-definitions/{idProcessDefinition}` in the [Onboarding - public API](mw-gen-user-activation-ib/user-activation-public-ib/latest/) to get the full list of steps (*`Process definition`*)
+3. Optionally call `/public/process-definitions/{idProcessDefinition}` to get the full list of steps (*`Process definition`*)

 ### Advancing to the next onboarding step

 Once the application has fulfilled the requirements of the current step, call: `/processes/{idProcess}/!executeCurrentStep` to move to the next step.

-This will return the next onboarding step or notify the front-end that the process is complete.
+This will return the next onboarding step or notify the consumer application that the process is complete.

 On occasion, `/processes/{idProcess}/!executeCurrentStep` will not need to be called.
 This happens as the execution has been performed by the server.
 This depends on the specific step type.